Mailnickko/socialize-now/Press-Release.md

 ## Getting Started ##

-  Sign up at socializenow.herokuapp.com, invite your friends and start having fun!
+  Sign up at socializenow.herokuapp.com, invite your friends, and start having fun!